flexcompute/tidy3d/tests/README.md

 # Tests

+Note: all tests must be run from the root directory.
+Ie: `tidy3d-client-revamp/`

-to run all tests, from root directory run
+From there, to run all tests:

 `pytest tests`

+To run a specific test:

+`pytest tests/specific_test.py`